-Go to www.floridamemory.com.
+Directions: Go to floridamemory.com.
+Sketch or paste the most interesting portrait of Andrew Jackson.
 Search "Andrew Jackson" AND portrait AND 1767-1845.
 Scroll through the search results to answer the questions.
 Describe what is similar or different about how Jackson looks in the portraits.
 What is he wearing in most of the portraits?

-According to the search results, where is one of the portraits currently on display?
+According to the search results, where is one of the portraits currently on displ lay?
 Find the silhouette.
 Click on the image for answers to fill in the blanks.
 Andrew Jackson was Florida's governor.

-He served as the governor of the territories of and Florida

-from March 10 until December 31, 1821.
+He served as the governor of the territories of and Florida a from March 10 until December 31, 1821.
 Find the medallion.
 Click on the image.
 What does it say?

-Sketch or paste the most interesting portrait of Andrew Jackson.